dnsimple/dnsimple-support/content/articles/redirect-heroku.markdown

 If your application is using HTTPS, check the section [redirect www to not-www with HTTPS](#redirect-https).
 </warning>

-In this scenario you have an application hosted on Heroku, configured with a custom domain (e.g. `example.com`).
+In this scenario you have an application hosted on Heroku configured with a custom domain (e.g. `example.com`).
 You want to redirect the www version (`www.example.com`) to the same Heroku application (or vice-versa). **The application is not using HTTPS**.

 In this case, the simplest solution is to use our [redirector service](/articles/redirector) to redirect `http://www.example.com` to `http://example.com`.

 <div class="section-steps" markdown="1">
 ##### To handle the redirect using the redirector {#redirect-nohttps-redirector}

-1. Go to the record editor and [add an URL record](/articles/url-record#create).
+1. Go to the record editor and [add a URL record](/articles/url-record#create).

     - Add the redirect subdomain in the _Name_ field.
     - Add the URL of the target domain in the _URL_ field.